 On January 1, 2019, we adopted Accounting Standards Update ("ASU") No. 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash (a consensus of the FASB Emerging Issues Task Force).
 This ASU clarifies how restricted cash should be presented in the cash flow statement.
-There was no impact to the consolidated financial statements as we do not have restricted cash or restricted cash equivalents.
+There was no impact to the consolidated financial statements upon adoption as we do not have restricted cash or restricted cash equivalents.
+We presented the restricted cash alances as of December 31, 2020 along with the cash balance in the statement of cash flows and provided the disclosure for the total cash and restricted cash presented.

 On January 1, 2019, we adopted ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606), as amended, on when and how revenue is recognized based on a modified retrospective method.
 The core principle is that a company should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services and requires additional disclosures about the nature, amount, timing, and uncertainty of revenue and cash flows arising from customer contracts.
-There were no material changes to our current revenue recognition practices.
+There were no material changes to our revenue recognition practices from the adoption of this standard.